-A significant enforcement action (aka significant case) is one which results from an investigation in which the total proposed penalty is \$100,000 or more.
+A significant enforcement action (aka significant case) is one which results from an investigation in which the total proposed penalty is greater than or equal to \$100,000, or involves novel enforcement issues.
 The Commissioner of Labor and Workforce Development shall be consulted prior to issuing a significant case penalty.